dpk14/Slogo/README.md

 # slogo

 A user-friendly, graphically-driven IDE allowing juvenile coders to develop programs in SLogo: a simplified version of the Logo language.
-Users can dynamically code a turtle to draw complex geometrical patterns.
-Users can develop their own control structures or build using existing syntax.
+Users can dynamically code a turtle to draw complex geometrical patterns by using existing control structures or developing their own.

 Documentation
 Author: Daniel Kingsbury